edeposit/edeposit.amqp/README.rst

 edeposit.amqp.settings
 ++++++++++++++++++++++

-Configuration for RabbitMQ server and Edeposit client modules connecting into it.
+Configuration for RabbitMQ server and E-deposit client modules connecting into it.

 edeposit.amqp.daemonwrapper
 +++++++++++++++++++++++++++

-Class for spawning true unix daemons.
+Class for spawning Unix daemons.

 edeposit.amqp.pikadaemon
 ++++++++++++++++++++++++